JamesEvans582/Build-an-API-with-lambda-integration-tutorial/README.md

 In the deployment stage enter new, then enter the stage name, we're testing, so put testing API, and enter a brief description and deploy.

-Final stage we need to invoke the URL and make the API is connecting to Lamda.
+Final stage we need to invoke the URL and make sure the API is connecting to Lamda.
 <img width="1792" alt="Screenshot 2023-02-11 at 08 02 05" src="https://user-images.githubusercontent.com/71371405/218249428-2ab9015c-f03c-45d7-8973-714c1a1c628d.png">

 Click the link.
 Which will take you to a browser.
 You need to /whizlabsapi to test that it has validated.
 If it has it should look like the picture below.